 Our class read-aloud time has quickly become our favorite time of the day.
 My students can’t wait to see what our next story will be.
 Their love for reading is unfolding through each read-aloud.
 It is entertaining to hear their answers to the text dependent questions, especially when they are asked to say a phrase from the text as the character would say it.
 They are really starting to understand author’s craft and structure and it reflects in their own writing.
 I think their favorite part is when we “dig” into the illustrations and find the illustrator is often telling more of the story than the author.

+Once we figured out the correct sequence for the countdown times the students cut and pasted the events in the correct order.
+After they were finished I had them find a partner to retell the story with, using their countdown page.
 The second time we read through the book we focused on the craft and structure of the text by asking text dependent questions.
 We also focused on Santa Claus in the text.
 Throughout the story the elf shares fun facts about Santa.
-We discussed all the things the elf said were Santa's favorites and the students wrote them down.
+We discussed all the things the elf said were Santa’s favorites and the students wrote them down.